brikis98/yevgeniy-brikman-homepage/_posts/2021-12-19-leviathan-falls.md

 - In a series that is 9 (!) books long, and has delightfully taken its time to deeply explore really interesting topics, something about this last one felt slightly rushed: as if the primary goal was to be done, rather than to tell the story.

-- We don‚Äôt get as many interactions with our favorite characters as in the previous books.
+- We don't get as many interactions with our favorite characters as in the previous books.
 That makes it all the more melancholy to say goodbye.

 - Although the loose ends are mostly wrapped up, I found myself wishing we got a tiny bit more detail on some of them.